‹ Return to How tos

 Step 2: Activate user-defined cost allocation tags

 After you add the necessary tags to your Lightsail resources, activate them for cost allocation in the Billing and Cost Management console.
 For example, if you created a “Cost center” key tag, then activate that key tag in the Billing and Cost Management console to generate cost-allocation reports for that tag.
-For more information, see Activating user-defined cost allocation tags in the documentation.
+For more information, see Activating user-defined cost allocation tags in the AWS Billing and Cost Management documentation.

 Step 3: Set up the cost allocation report, and view it

 The monthly cost allocation report lists the AWS usage for your account by product category and linked account user.
 The report contains the same line items as your detailed billing report and additional columns for your tag keys.
-To set up the monthly cost allocation report, see Setting up a monthly cost allocation report in the documentation.
+To set up the monthly cost allocation report, see Setting up a monthly cost allocation report in the AWS Billing and Cost Management documentation.

 When you set up the cost allocation report, you defined an Amazon Simple Storage Service (Amazon S3) bucket where the report is saved.
 Open the Amazon S3 bucket that you defined and open the cost allocation report after it becomes available.
-For more information about the contents of the cost allocation report, see Viewing a cost allocation report in the documentation.
+For more information about the contents of the cost allocation report, see Viewing a cost allocation report in the AWS Billing and Cost Management documentation.